Benfill/ProdXpert/README.md

 - Search and filter products with pagination to make navigation efficient, even with large inventories.

 ### 4. Order Management for Admins and Clients
-OrderMaster provides an extensive order management system:
+ProdXpert provides an extensive order management system:
 - **For Clients**:
     - Place new orders quickly and easily.
     - Modify or cancel orders that are still in "Pending" or "Processing" status.